-This blog is part of a blog series on corporate venturing in healthcare.
+This blog is part of a blog series on corporate venturing in healthcare (or CVC in healthcare).
 Feel free to check them all out here.
-If you want to collaborate on corporate innovation in healthcare, you can mail me here: firstname.lastname@example.org
+If you want to collaborate on corporate innovation in healthcare, you can mail me here: email@example.com

 Corporate innovation in healthcare